atreyasha/memory-daemon/README.md

     $ make install
     ```

-2. If all goes well, edit the default config file `~/.config/mem_daemon/md.conf`
+2. If all goes well, edit the default configuration file `~/.config/mem_daemon/md.conf`

-    The following options must be configured in the configuration file in order to use this service:
+    The following options must be configured in order to use this service:

     a. `receiver`: receiver's email address regarding RAM warnings/termination notifications.
 Multiple emails can be configured if they are all comma-separated.